 This acryla dries to a matte finish and offers great opaque coverage.

-Liquitex produces one of the best acrylic paint and I would assume they do same with acrylic gouache but the it is quite pricey compared to other strong gouache paints.
+Liquitex produces one of the best acrylic paint and I would assume they do the same with acrylic gouache but then it is quite pricey compared to other strong gouache paints.

 Best Gouache Paint Set For Professionals – M. Graham